DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl apply -f ./K8S/mssql-app-depl.yaml
 ```

-9. Create an application deployment with its ClusterIP Service:
+9. Create an application deployment with its ClusterIP Service.
+Open the [app-depl.yaml](/K8S/app-depl.yaml) file and change the `devexpress` docker hub id to yours (or leave it as is to pull the image from DevExpress repository).
+Apply the deployment manifest:

 ```
 kubectl apply -f ./K8S/app-depl.yaml